-His poems, forthcoming in Ninth Letter, Subtropics, The Hollins Critic, Barrelhouse, and the anthologies Every River on Earth: Writing from Appalachian Ohio, The Marie Alexander Flash Sequence Anthology, and Prairie Gold: An Anthology of the American Heartland, have been published recently in Prairie Schooner, Third Coast, Salamander, Southeast Review, Cream City Review, Quarter After Eight, The Minnesota Review, Paper Darts, Nashville Review, and elsewhere.
+His poems, forthcoming in The Pinch, Subtropics, The Hollins Critic, Barrelhouse, and the anthologies Every River on Earth: Writing from Appalachian Ohio, The Marie Alexander Flash Sequence Anthology, and Prairie Gold: An Anthology of the American Heartland, have been published recently in Prairie Schooner, Ninth Letter, Third Coast, Salamander, Southeast Review, Cream City Review, Quarter After Eight, The Minnesota Review, Paper Darts, Nashville Review, and elsewhere.

 His first full-length creative nonfiction “Go Away and Stay Right Here” has recently been published in Colorado Review.

 Born and raised in Bainbridge Township, Ohio, Christopher graduated summa cum laude with a BA from the Honors Tutorial College of Ohio University, did graduate work at the University of Kansas, and in 2013 received his MFA in poetry at Indiana University where he taught intro and upper level courses in creative writing, composition, and literary publishing and editing.
 While at Indiana University he held the Darrell Burton Fellowship in Creative Writing 2006-2007, served as host of The Poets Weave in the NPR station WFIU, Associate Editor for Lyric Poetry Review and an Associate Poetry Editor for Indiana Review.
 In 2010, 2011 and 2013, Christopher taught at the Martha’s Vineyard Institute of Creative Writing.
 He currently lives in Syracuse, NY, and is the Assistant Poetry Editor for the online journal decomP.